DevHugoP/DevHugoP/README.md

 - 👋 Hi, I’m @DevHugoP or Hugo Polchetti
-- 👀 I’m interested in Web Developement
+- 👀 I’m interested in Web Developement and computer science
 - 🌱 I’m currently learning Node.js / React.js / Express.js / SQL and so much more
 - 📫 How to reach me => h.polchetti@gmail.com